appbaseio/Docs/content/docs/reactivesearch/react-searchbox/apireference.md

 ## Extending

-`DataSearch` component can be extended to
+`SearchBox` component can be extended to

 1. customize the look and feel with `className`, `style`,
 2. connect with external interfaces using `beforeValueChange`, `onValueChange` and `onQueryChange`,